 Reading Assessments: These assessments will be assigned and accessible via Moodle.
 You will read the assigned chapters and take the assigned quizzes.
+Don't forget to do these quizzes as they will influence your grade.

 Midterm and Final Exams: The midterm exam will be a 3-4 page speech analysis paper.
 The final is TBD based on our class.